bridgecrewio/checkov/docs/Custom Policies/Python Custom Policies.md

 scanner = S3PCIPrivateACL()
 ```

-2. With the new custom check in place, run Checkov and verify the results:
+2. With the new custom check in place, run Checkov:

 ```python
 # install from pypi using pip